Microck/perplexity-webui-mcp/README.md

 ## quick start

-this is a local mcp server (stdio transport). your mcp client spawns it as a process, and you provide the session token via the client's `env` config.
+this is a local mcp server (stdio transport). your mcp client spawns it as a process, and you provide the session token via the client's `env` config. so kinda like an oauth flow.

 manual run: